ZoeLeBlanc/is578-intro-dh/_materials/intro_web/02-intro-websites.md

   </a>
 </figure>

-This diagram is from the Mozilla web docs that have a great overview of the topic [https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL).
-You've already seen a form of URLs when we created an `a` tag in our HTML page.
+This diagram is from the Mozilla Web Docs, which provide a great overview of the topic [https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL).
+You've already encountered URLs when we created an `a` tag in our HTML page.

 ```html
 <a href="https://www.google.com/">Google</a>
 ```

 This is a type of **Hyperlink** or **Link** that allows us to link to other webpages.
 In our case, we created something called an **external link** because we linked to a webpage that is not part of our website.
-But you can also created **internal links** that link to other pages on your website or **anchors** that link to specific parts of a webpage (this is how you can use the sidebar to navigate this page).
+But you can also create **internal links** that link to other pages on your website, or **anchors** that link to specific parts of a webpage (this is how the sidebar to navigate this page functions).
 You can read more about hyperlinks here [https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_are_hyperlinks](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_are_hyperlinks).

-But URLs are more than just links, they are also the way we access webpages.Mozilla describe URLs as similar to postal addresses, which I think is a helpful analogy.
-If you want to send a letter to someone, you need to know their address.
-If you want to send a request to a webpage, you need to know the URL.
-Before we break down this anatomy of URLs, it's helpful to know a bit about domain names and how the web works.
+But URLs are more than just links; they are the way we access webpages.
+Mozilla describes URLs as akin to postal addresses, an analogy I find helpful.
+Just as you need an address to send a letter, you need a URL to send a request to a webpage.
+Before delving into the anatomy of URLs, understanding domain names and the web's functionality is beneficial.

 While we often talk about the **cloud**, the concept of the web was originally based on the idea of a **web** of interconnected computers.